 - Program specific immunization records (details provided with admission into the program). - Satisfactory criminal history background check using a college-approved vendor.
 Criminal history background information is required of all Health Science students.
 Information obtained will be considered in determining student eligibility to complete clinical coursework.
 Inability to participate in clinical experiences due to the information obtained from the background check may result in the student's inability to satisfactorily complete the Phlebotomy program requirements.
-Any infraction while enrolled in the Phlebotomy program be self-reported to coordinator/director.
-Ouestions regarding this policy should be directed to the Dean for Health Sciences at 509.544.8310.
+Any infraction while enrolled in the Phlebotomy program should be self-reported to the coordinator/director.
+Questions regarding this policy should be directed to the Dean for Health Sciences at 509-544-8310.

-After review of applications, applicants will be mailed a letter informing them of their status.

-More information can be obtained from the Health Sciences Center office at 509.544.8300.
+After review of applications, applicants will be sent a letter informing them of their status.
+More information can be obtained from the Health Sciences Center office at 509-544-8300.